 Get exclusive member benefits & effect social change.
 Join Today

-Extracorporeal membrane oxygenation (ECMO) helps support the heart and/or lungs.
-It is most often used for critically ill infants with heart or lung disorders.
-Children and adults may also benefit from ECMO.
+Extracorporeal membrane oxygenation (ECMO) is a way to provide breathing and heart support.
+It’s usually used for critically ill infants with heart or lung disorders.
+ECMO can provide necessary oxygenation to an infant while doctors treat the underlying condition.
+Older children and adults may also benefit from ECMO under certain circumstances.

-ECMO uses a type of artificial lung to oxygenate the blood.
-This device is called a membrane oxygenator.
+ECMO uses a type of artificial lung called a membrane oxygenator to oxygenate the blood.
 It combines with a warmer and a filter to supply oxygen to the blood and return it to the body.

-Patients are placed on ECMO because they have very serious, but potentially reversible heart and lung problems.
+Doctors place you on ECMO because you have serious, but reversible, heart or lung problems.
 ECMO takes over the work of the heart and lungs.
-This gives patients a chance to rest and recuperate.
+This gives you a chance to recuperate.

 ECMO can give the tiny hearts and lungs of newborns more time to develop.
-ECMO may also be used as a “bridge” before and after treatments like heart surgery.
+ECMO may also be a “bridge” before and after treatments like heart surgery.

-According to Cincinnati Children’s Hospital, ECMO is typically used in extreme situations.
-In general, this is after other supportive measures have failed.
-Patients’ survival in such situations is usually estimated at 20 percent or less.
-With ECMO, survival rates can rise to 60 percent (Cincinnati Children’s, 2010 ).
+According to Cincinnati Children’s Hospital, ECMO is necessary only in extreme situations.
+In general, this is after other supportive measures have been unsuccessful.
+Without ECMO, the survival rate in such situations is around 20 percent or less.
+With ECMO, the survival rate can rise to 60 percent.

-During ECMO, the cannulae pump “blue” blood from the body.
-This is blood that has been depleted of oxygen.
-The membrane oxygenator puts oxygen into the blood.
-This turns it red.
-This blood is then sent through the warmer and filter and returned to the body.
+During ECMO, the cannulae pump blood that is depleted of oxygen.
+The membrane oxygenator then puts oxygen into the blood.
+Then it sends the oxygenated blood through the warmer and filter and returns it to the body.

 There are two types of ECMO:

-Depending on the age of the patient, surgeons will place and secure the cannulae in the neck, groin, or chest.
-This is completed under general anesthesia.
-The patient usually remains sedated while he or she is on ECMO.
+Depending on your age, surgeons will place and secure the cannulae in the neck, groin, or chest while you are under general anesthesia.
+You will usually remain sedated while you’re on ECMO.

-ECMO takes over the function of the heart and/or lungs.
-While a patient is on ECMO, they need close monitoring.
-This may include taking X-rays daily and monitoring:
+ECMO takes over the function of the heart or lungs.
+Doctors will perform close monitoring during ECMO by taking X-rays daily and monitoring:

-A breathing tube and ventilator will be used.
-This keeps the patient’s lungs working and helps remove secretions.
+A breathing tube and ventilator keep the lungs working and help remove secretions.

-Medications will be provided continuously through intravenous catheters.
+Medications will transfer continuously through intravenous catheters.
 One important medication is heparin.
 This blood thinner prevents clotting as blood travels within the ECMO.

-Patients can stay on ECMO anywhere from three days to a month.
-However, the longer a patient remains on ECMO, the higher the risk of complications.
+You can stay on ECMO anywhere from three days to a month.
+The longer you remain on ECMO, the higher the risk of complications.

 The biggest risk from ECMO is bleeding.
 Heparin thins the blood to prevent clotting.
-However, it also increases risk of bleeding in the body and brain.
-ECMO patients must be regularly screened for bleeding problems.
+It also increases risk of bleeding in the body and brain.
+ECMO patients must receive regular screening for bleeding problems.

-There is also a risk of infection from the insertion of the cannulae.
-Patients will likely receive frequent blood transfusions during ECMO.
+There’s also a risk of infection from the insertion of the cannulae.
+People on ECMO will likely receive frequent blood transfusions.
 These also carry a small risk of infection.

 Malfunction or failure of ECMO equipment is another risk.
-The ECMO team is trained to act in emergency situations like ECMO failure.
+The ECMO team knows how to act in emergency situations like ECMO failure.

-As patients improve, they will be weaned from ECMO.
-This is done by gradually reducing the amount of blood oxygenated through ECMO.
-Once patients get off ECMO, they will typically remain on the ventilator for a period of time.
+As a person improves, doctors will wean them off of ECMO by gradually reducing the amount of blood oxygenated through ECMO.
+Once an individual gets off ECMO, they’ll remain on the ventilator for a period of time.

-Patients who have been on ECMO will still need close follow-up for the underlying condition.
-In addition, infants with low oxygen levels prior to ECMO are at higher risk for developmental problems.
+Those who have been on ECMO will still need close follow-up for their underlying condition.

 Written by: Danielle Moores